keen/keen-cli/README.md

 ### Environment configuration

-Most keen-cli functions require the presence of a project and one or more API keys to do meaningful actions.
+Most keen-cli commands require the presence of a project and one or more API keys to do meaningful actions.
 By default, keen-cli attempts to find these in the process environment or a `.env` file in the current directory.
-This is the same heuristic that [keen-gem](https://github.com/keenlabs/keen-gem) uses.
+This is the same heuristic that [keen-gem](https://github.com/keenlabs/keen-gem) uses and is based on [dotenv](https://github.com/bkeepers/dotenv).

 An example .env file looks like this: